 Katarina has a holistic approach to her psychotherapeutic work, integrating several different approaches to meet the specific needs of her clients.
-Her work is influenced by Transpersonal Psychotherapy, Integrative Psychosynthesis and Embodied Psychotherapy.
-She also uses creativity, movement, music, mindfulness, visualisation and creative arts in her therapeutic work.
+Her work is influenced by Transpersonal Psychotherapy and Integrative Embodied Psychotherapy.
+She also uses movement, music, mindfulness, visualisation and creative arts in her therapeutic work.

-Transpersonal psychotherapy is any form of psychotherapy which places emphasis on the transpersonal or spiritual aspects of the human experience.
+Transpersonal psychotherapy is a form of psychotherapy which places emphasis on the transpersonal or spiritual aspects of the human experience.

-In transpersonal approach, as well as in psychosynthesis, the ultimate goal is not merely the alleviation of suffering, but the integration of physical, emotional, mental and spiritual aspects of the client’s well-being.
-A life-crisis is seen as an opportunity for a personal break-through and growth and ultimately the achievement of self-actualisation.
+In transpersonal approach, the ultimate goal is not merely the alleviation of suffering, but the integration of physical, emotional, mental and spiritual aspects of the client’s well-being.
+A life-crisis is seen as an opportunity for a personal break-through and growth and ultimately leads towards the achievement of self-actualisation.
 It includes the exploration and focus of the client’s potential, and the development of inner resources and creativity.

 What is Integrative Embodied Psychotherapy?

 Integrative Embodied Psychotherapy (IEP) is a therapeutic framework crafted by Tasha Colbert and Katarina Gadjanski, the co-founders of the Institute of Embodied Psychotherapy.
 This somatic approach draws on a range of techniques from the practices of body-oriented psychotherapy, dance movement psychotherapy, somatic experiencing, somatic trauma therapy, neuroscience, creative arts and body-focused mindfulness.